janlazo/dotvim8/README.md

 ## TODO
 - terminal config for Vim 8 and Neovim
     - mappings?
     - plugins?
 - setup linting that works in Windows
     - ale?
-  - makeprg + errorformat is out so compiler is out too
+    - `makeprg` and `errorformat` are unacceptable so `:compiler` is out
 - improve deoplete for other filetypes
     - neco-syntax is too slow
+- make an async `:Grep`
+    - `:grep` is blocking and `shellescape` for cmd.exe is insufficient for arbitrary text
+    - Windows support in vim-grepper is an afterthought

 [Travis]: https://travis-ci.org/janlazo/dotvim8
 [Travis-Status]: https://travis-ci.org/janlazo/dotvim8.svg?branch=master